techidaily/site-ios-unlock/source/_posts/in-2024-how-to-access-your-iphone-11-pro-when-you-forget-the-passcode-by-drfone-ios.md

 Now, you'll get an iPhone which is like being factory reset.
 And you could unlock the screen to use USB accessories when you forget the passcode.

-## Part 7: Hot FAQ about USB Accessories on iPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 7: Hot FAQ about USB Accessories on iPhone

 ### Q1: What is the feature of USB Accessories on iPhone?